Revolutionizing Future Connectivity: A Contemporary Survey on AI-empowered Satellite-based Non-Terrestrial Networks in 6G: AI-NTN Integration: Challenges

 \subsection{Scalability Issue}

-As we can see from the previous section, RL frameworks can be easily applied to a variety of NTN problems.
-However, for large-scale next-generation satellite-terrestrial integrated wireless networks, the complex network topology entails high dimensional state and action spaces that can lead to high computational complexity for RL models \cite{rl-comp}.
+RL frameworks can be naturally applied to address a variety of NTN problems with control objectives as we discuss in the previous section.
+However, for large-scale 6G satellite-terrestrial integrated wireless networks, the complex network topology entails high dimensional state and action spaces that can lead to high computational complexity for RL models \cite{rl-comp}.
 In the case of MARL frameworks, the state space grows exponentially with the increase in the number of agents \cite{marl-chal}, making this approach infeasible for large-scale real networks.
-Although DRL approaches are helping reduce the state space \cite{drl}, more research is needed to effectively address this challenge in order to successfully deploy RL approaches in TNTNs.
+Although DRL approaches can be helpful in reducing the state space \cite{drl}, more research is needed to effectively address this challenge in order to successfully deploy RL approaches in TNTNs.